Measurements of differential two-particle number and transverse momentum correlation functions in pp collisions at $\sqrt{\textit{s}}$ = 13 TeV: Results

 Charge conservation dictates that the production of a positively charged particle must be accompanied by the creation of a charge balancing particle, i.e., a negatively charged particle.
 However, both production and transport mechanisms of charged particle pairs may impact the shape and strength of the $R_2^{\rm CD}$ correlation function.
 A focus on the particle production itself can be brought about by considering a measurement of charge balance function ($B$), which in the context of collisions at the LHC energies can be written: $B = \rho^{\mathrm{B}} \RtwoCD$, where $\rho^{\mathrm{B}}$ represents the charged particle density calculated in the kinematic range of $|\eta| <$ 0.8 and 0.2 $< \pt <$ 2 $\gevc$.
 This single particle density is obtained by integration of prior ALICE measurements of the differential invariant yield of charged particles~\cite{rho1} according to \be \rho^{\mathrm{B}} = \Big\langle\frac{\mathrm{d^{2}}N_\mathrm{ch}}{\mathrm{d}\varphi\mathrm{d}\eta} \Big\rangle = \int_{p_{\mathrm {T,min}}}^{p_{\mathrm {T,max}}} \frac{\mathrm{d^{2}}N_\mathrm{ch}}{2\pi p_{\mathrm T} \mathrm{d} p_{\mathrm T} \mathrm{d}\eta} \times p_{\mathrm T} \mathrm{d} p_{\mathrm T}. \ee

-The balance function as a function of $\Deta$ and $\Dphi$ is shown in the left panel of Fig.~\ref{fig:bf}, and it has the same shape of the $\RtwoCD$ correlation function reported in Fig.~\ref{fig:r2p2CdSys}(a) modulo a rescaling factor.
+The balance function, plotted as a function of $\Deta$ and $\Dphi$ in the left panel of Fig.~\ref{fig:bf}, has the same shape of the $\RtwoCD$ correlation function reported in Fig.~\ref{fig:r2p2CdSys}(a) modulo a rescaling factor.
 The integral of the charge balance function, computed according to Eq.~\ref{eq:IB}, amounts to $0.55\pm 0.0039 (\text{stat.})\pm 0.06 (\text{syst.})$ and it is shown in the right panel of Fig.~\ref{fig:bf}.
 This means that given a positive hadron is measured in the acceptance $|\eta| < 0.8$, $0.2 < p_{\mathrm T}\ < 2.0$ GeV/$c$, the chance of finding a charge balancing negative hadron in that same particle acceptance amounts to 55$\%$.
 The probability is evidently smaller than unity because the charge balancing hadron may be emitted (``leak") outside the acceptance, i.e., either at pseudorapidity $|\eta|>0.8$ or outside the $0.2 < p_{\rm T} < 2.0$ GeV/$c$ range of the measurement.
 It is worth noting, however, that this probability is compatible to the sum of the probabilities (in essentially identical acceptances) of observing $\pi^{-}$, K$^{-}$, and $\overline{\rm{p}}$ as balancing partners of a $\pi^{+}$ in Pb--Pb collisions at $\snn = 2.76$ TeV~\cite{genBF}.
 In this context, $\pi\pi$ pairs are predominantly observed, while contributions from other pairs are negligible.
 Nevertheless, the transverse momentum ranges for identified particles are different, and may account for the small modification.
 More detailed measurements of balance functions of identified hadrons in small and large collision systems and their evolution with produced particle multiplicity are forthcoming.
+One should also remark that the integral of the balance function measured in this work deviates appreciably from balance function integrals reported by the CMS collaboration based on their recent measurements~\cite{CMS:2023sua}.
+While the CMS measurements benefit from a much larger rapidity acceptance, $|\eta_{\rm cms}|<2.4$, they do not feature the low $p_{\rm T} = 0.2$ GeV/$c$ achieved within the ALICE measurements reported in this work.
+The CMS measurements also use a momentum ordering $p_{\rm T,assoc} < p_{\rm T,trig}$ that may impact the magnitude of the integral of balance functions given a charge balancing partner may also be found at $p_{\rm T,assoc} \ge p_{\rm T,trig}$.